Trung28899/Redux-Advanced/README.txt

 - Middleware: is used to support debugging.
 Middleware will be applied whenever any action is dispatched

-- Action creators is the tool used to work with asynchronous code with redux
+- Action creators: is the tool used to work with asynchronous code with redux

+- Redux thunk: a third party library that let action creators not return an action itself but return a function that will dispatch the action

 3. Guide of how to use: